jaylevin/Mp3-2-Cloud/README.md

 # Mp3-2-Cloud
-A single endpoint REST server written in Go that demonstrates basic mp3 file uploading a cloud storage server using https://github.com/minio/minio-go
+A single endpoint REST server written in Go that demonstrates basic mp3 file uploading to a cloud storage server using https://github.com/minio/minio-go

 # Setup Guide
 1) Clone the repository